Brańsk: History

 On 23–25 June 1264 the Battle of Brańsk was fought in the town's vicinity.
 Polish forced led by Duke Boleslaw V the Chaste defeated the forces of Yotvingia led by Komata (Kumata).

-On 18 January 1493, Brańsk received a city charter based on Magdeburg rights from the Grand Duke of Lithuania, Alexander Jagiellon.
-It was the first city in Podlachia to receive such a charter.
+On 18 January 1493, Brańsk received a town charter based on Magdeburg rights from the Grand Duke of Lithuania, Alexander Jagiellon.
+It was the first town in Podlachia to receive such a charter.

-Brańsk was a royal town of Poland, administratively located in the Podlaskie Voivodeship in the Lesser Poland Province of the Polish Crown.
+Brańsk was a royal town of Poland, administratively located in the Bielsk County in the Podlaskie Voivodeship in the Lesser Poland Province.
+The 3rd Polish National Cavalry Brigade was stationed in Brańsk before the Third Partition of Poland.
 In 1795, as a result of the Third Partition of Poland, Brańsk was annexed to the Kingdom of Prussia and administered as a part of the newly formed Białystok Department.
 In 1807, as a result of the Treaties of Tilsit, Brańsk was annexed to the Russian Empire and administered at first as a part of Belostok Oblast and from 1842 on as a part of Grodno Governorate.
 The town was reintegrated with Poland, after the country regained independence following World War I in 1918.